England and Wales*

 - A terminal insolvency process commenced by court order against a company or all types of partnerships in England and Wales, usually at the instigation of an unpaid creditor.

-- It is commenced by petition filed by the entity itself, its directors / members or one or more creditors.
+- It is commenced by petition filed by the entity itself, its directors / members, one or more creditors or insolvency office holders.
 The presentation of a petition does not operate as an automatic stay of proceedings against the debtor.
 However, dispositions made by a debtor after the presentation of a petition will be void if a winding-up order is subsequently made.

 - If a winding-up order is made, a licensed insolvency practitioner is appointed to act as liquidator and the powers of the company’s directors/members of a limited liability partnership/partners cease.
 It is unusual for a company or partnership to trade in liquidation.
 Instead, the liquidator’s role is to realise the debtor’s assets and distribute the proceeds to creditors.